donbright/earcutr/README.md

 ## Earcutr

-This is a Polygon triangulation library, translated into the Rust computer language from the original javascript code of MapBox's Earcut.
+This is a single-threaded Polygon triangulation library, translated into the Rust computer language from the original javascript code of MapBox's Earcut.
 Please see https://github.com/mapbox/earcut for more information about the original javascript code.

 ![image showing an outline of a circle with a hole inside of it, with triangles inside of it](viz/circle.png "circle, earcut")